 Are operators required to replace pipes after they reach a certain age?

 The pipeline safety regulations do not specify an age limit for pipelines, but instead rely on performance standards to ensure safety.
 Among other criteria, pipelines must be protected from corrosion, have adequate wall thickness and be free of dents.
 Pipeline engineers determine what segments of pipe may be at risk and require further evaluation.
 The PUCO evaluates this information as part of its inspections.

 What extra protections are in place for pipelines running through populated areas?

 The pipeline safety regulations require operators to lower the maximum allowable operating pressure of the pipeline, increase the frequency of leak surveys and odorize gas so leaks can be readily detected.

 What actions has the PUCO taken to increase natural gas pipeline safety above and beyond the federal pipeline safety regulations?

 The PUCO has taken action to have some older piping materials removed and replaced.
-The PUCO recently required Ohio’s four major natural gas utilities to gradually update old cast iron and bare steel pipelines with more modern protected steel and plastic lines.
+In 2020, the PUCO required Ohio’s four major natural gas utilities to gradually update old cast iron and bare steel pipelines with more modern protected steel and plastic lines.